Adebimpe96/XFIX/README.md

-XFis is a open market polace to connect individuals to the nearest Artisan's around them.
+XFis is a open market place to connect individuals to the nearest Artisan's around them.